Thursday, November 1, 2007

 The November Harvest Calendar

-Crop notes are available in the sidebar harvest calendar over there on the right all month.
+As always, this information is available in the sidebar harvest calendar over there on the right all month.
 The information comes from a guide published by the CENYC, which runs the Greenmarket & New Farmer Development Project.
-To familiarize yourself with what's in season where you live, I advise a visit to your own farmer's markets at least every couple of weeks.
-And ask lots of questions – no one knows which crops are at their peak quite like the people who grow them.
+Of course, the best way to familiarize yourself with what's in season where you live is to visit farmer's markets in your area at least every couple of weeks.
+I truly learn the most of all from the farmers themselves.
+So ask questions at the market – it’s the best way to find out which crops are not only available, but at their peak.
 To locate markets near you in the US, check the Zip or City Quick Search at Local Harvest.